Reading Time: 6 minutes

 Infestations often encourage mold and mites, worsening the contamination.

-• Small beetles crawling in or around stored food packages.
+• We see small beetles crawling in or around stored food packages.

-• Off odors in infested cereals or flour.
+• We smell a bad odor in infested cereals or flour.

 • Presence of beetles in cracks, cupboards, or around light sources.

-• Inspection: Check all cereals, flour, rice, pasta, nuts, chocolate, spices, dried fruit, and pet food.
+• Inspection: When we go in an infested house or warehouse we first check all cereals, flour, rice, pasta, nuts, chocolate, spices, dried fruit, and pet food.

-• Removal: Throw away heavily infested products in sealed bags.
+• Removal: We throw away the heavily infested products in sealed bags.

-• Cleaning: Vacuum cupboards, cracks, and corners thoroughly.
+• Cleaning: We recommend vacuuming cupboards, cracks, and corners thoroughly.

-• Freezing: Small food packages can be frozen at –18 °C for 5–7 days to kill all life stages.
+• Freezing: Small food packages can be frozen at –18 °C for 2-3 days to kill all life stages of the bug.

 Prevention in Homes

-• Buy food in small amounts, avoid long storage.
+• Buy food in small amounts, from well known markets and brands avoid long storage.

 • Keep shelves clean and dry.

-• Inspect packages at purchase—avoid products with broken seals or dust.
+• Inspect packages at purchase—avoid products with broken seals or dust inside them.

 Sanitation:

 • The foundation of control.
-Facilities must remove all dust and residue from machines, bins, and cracks.
+Facilities must remove always all dust and residue from machines, floors, bins, and cracks.

 Residual Insecticides:

-• Used in cracks and voids in non-food areas.
+• Professional pest controllers apply them in cracks, spots and voids in non-food areas.

 Insect Growth Regulators (IGRs):